ramos-j/docs/Maker.md

 ### MKR, the share of Maker

 MKR is the name of the token that act as shares in the Maker DAO.
-The price of MKR depends on the performance of the Dai Credit System.
+The price of MKR depends on the performance of the dai.

-MKR gains value from the Dai Credit System because the MKR token represents ownership of the Maker Stability Service.
 All dai borrowers pay a *stability fee* which is funneled to MKR owners with Buy&Burn.
-In return, Maker is forced to bail out any bad debt in the event of a sudden collateral crash (called a *black swan event*).
-Bailouts are done with Emergency debt backed by forced dilution of the MKR supply.
-As a result, MKR owners are exposed to both the profits and the risk of the Maker Stability Service.
+In return, Maker acts as a market maker of last resort that automatically liquidates debt that has become too risky.

 The total MKR supply starts at 1,000,000 MKR.
 Before deployment of the system 421,897 MKR (42.1897%) was distributed to founders and early buyers.

-The remaining undistributed 578,103 MKR was given to the Maker Fund, a smart contract that holds money on behalf of the Maker DAO and is controlled by MKR owners through the Maker Governance Process.
+The remaining undistributed 578,103 MKR was given to the Maker Fund, a smart contract separate from the core system that holds money on behalf of the Maker DAO and is controlled by MKR owners through the Maker Governance Process.

 ### The basic mechanics

 The target price of the dai is denominated in Special Drawing Rights (SDR) - an international currency basket maintained by the IMF that has low volatility against all major world currencies.
-When the Dai Credit System is launched, the value of 1 DAI will be pegged to an initial target price of 1 USD worth of SDR at [the exchange rate reported by the IMF](https://www.imf.org/external/np/fin/data/rms_sdrv.aspx).
+When the dai is launched, the value of 1 DAI will be pegged to an initial target price of 1 USD worth of SDR at [the exchange rate reported by the IMF](https://www.imf.org/external/np/fin/data/rms_sdrv.aspx).
 After launch the dai will detach from this initial target and start to slowly appreciate against the SDR over the long term while maintaining low volatility in the short term.

 Borrowing new dai is done by locking an amount of collateral inside a Collateralized Debt Position (CDP) smart contract, which then sends newly borrowed dai to the borrowers wallet, while also creating a corresponding amount of debt.
 Over time, the CDP accrues a stability fee which is added on top of the debt.
 The borrower can retrieve the posted collateral by *covering* the debt plus the stability fee accrued since the CDP was created.
 All stability fees from CDPs go into the Buy&Burn contract